-Join Joe Marini for an in-depth discussion in this video Python functions, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Python functions, part of Learning Python.

 Most applications whether their written in Python, or some other programming…language, are broken up into smaller blocks known as functions and Python's is…no different.
 So in this example we're going to take a…look at how to work with functions in Python.…So I'm going to go over here under Chapter 2, and open up functions_start.py, this is…the example file for this part of the course.…Back over here in my example snippets text, I'm going to copy lines 49 through…51, and paste them in.
 Now if you've been following along the…course so far you've already seen me do something like this, I'm just defining the function.…